Verba Diei XII

 We rehearse disaster daily.
 We worry about judgment before we speak.
 We feel pain before anything has even happened.
 But most of the time, it never comes true.

 It’s not that we shouldn’t prepare.
 But preparation is not the same as pre-punishment.
-You do not need to live through something twice.
-Once in the mind, and then again in real life.
+You do not need to live through something twice, once mentally and again in reality.

 The Stoic approach is simple: pause.
 Examine the story you’re telling yourself.
 Ask, "Is this happening - or am I just imagining it?"